 Greetings HTM Supporters:

 As we wind up the summer months and start to feel a chill in the air, we naturally start thinking about warmth and the impending cold winter months ahead.
-As you begin to prepare for the heating season, we invite you to join us on October 23, 2019 for the 8 thannual Heating the Midwest Bioenergy Celebration in conjunction with National Bioenergy Day!
+We start thinking about whether or not we’ve got enough supplies to get us through the cold months, how our heat pump Charlottesville needs repairing, how you need to factor the heating into your monthly bills, the list goes on.
+But as you begin to prepare for the heating season, we invite you to join us on October 23 for the 8th annual Heating the Midwest Bioenergy Celebration in conjunction with National Bioenergy Day!
 The event will provide an opportunity to learn about the benefits of renewable energy and biomass for thermal processes and how industrial and commercial space heating is achievable utilizing biomass energy.
 We are also excited about this year’s event being a collaborative effort of Heating the Midwest, the Agriculture Utilization Research Institute’s Minnesota Renewable Energy Roundtable and Koda Energy LLC.

 The full-day celebration will kick-off with a tour showcasing four of the Midwest’s most innovative facilities combusting biomass for heat and/or power-Koda Energy, Rahr Malting, St. Paul District Energy, and Len Busch Roses.
 Lunch will be provided by Koda Energy, wrapping up with an evening networking reception, dinner and program.
 Along with the educational aspects and networking for the public and students, Heating the Midwest will also be presenting two awards this year during the evening program-the Heating the Midwest Outstanding Project Award and Heating the Midwest Leadership Award.